Marvin4200/PureCount/PRIVACY_POLICY.md

 ## 1. Introduction

-This Privacy Policy explains how CountingNo1 Discord Bot ("we", "our", "the Bot") collects, uses, stores, and protects information when you use our Discord bot service.
-By using CountingNo1, you agree to the collection and use of information in accordance with this policy.
+This Privacy Policy explains how PureCount Discord Bot ("we", "our", "the Bot") collects, uses, stores, and protects information when you use our Discord bot service.
+By using PureCount, you agree to the collection and use of information in accordance with this policy.

 ## 2. Information We Collect

 ### 2.1 Automatically Collected Data
-When you use CountingNo1, we automatically collect:
+When you use PureCount, we automatically collect:

 - **Discord User ID** - Your unique Discord identifier
 - **Username** - Your Discord username and display name